Concussion Spot Certification Pathway

 Concussion Certification Track

 Complete the Comprehensive Concussion Rehabilitation: Evaluation and Treatment Course.
-Learn More Here
+Either via online or a live course.

 Pass the 77-question certification exam with a score of 80% or higher

-Agree to Concussion Spot credential-use guidelines before using the CS-CRP designation
+Agree to the Concussion Spot credential-use guidelines before using the CS-CRP designation

 Practice within their professional scope, license, and applicable laws